xcart/xcart-docs/_pages/devs_en/how-to_articles/how_to_move_category_description_below_the_product_list.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-06-28 00:00'
 title: How to move category description below the product list
 identifier: ref_k2TqHwih
-updated_at: 2016-06-28 00:00
-layout: article_with_sidebar
-lang: en
 version: X-Cart 5.2.16 and earlier
 categories:
   - How-To Articles
   - Outdated
+published: true
+order: 100
 ---

 This article describes how to move category description below the product list.